vectordotdev/vector/website/docs/reference/sources/file.md

 #### fingerprint_bytes

 The number of bytes read off the head of the file to generate a unique fingerprint.
-See [File Identification](#file-identification) for more info.
+See [Fingerprinting](#fingerprinting) for more info.

 </Field>